Chronology of Exposure to Gone Girl Feminism- Part 3

 Rejection and Projective displacement

-2. Me and this colleague were talking about Bergman films.
-She thought it conspicuous that I had not seen any of the film that Liv Ullman had directed, when I am such a big fan.
-She thought this was because Liv Ullman was a woman.
-This might have been true in part.
-I acknowledged this and I was curious, so I asked my colleague, “what are her films like then?”.
-I intentionally avoided the question whether she had seen them.
-She responded, “I have not watched any”.
-We are all vulnerable to the prejudices of a patriarchal culture and men should not be singled out for abuse when their objectionable proclivities are no different from women.
 I wonder though, if some guilt is not projected onto men when women feel guilty for not finding socially prescribed progressive art interesting.
 I think men sometimes bear the brunt of a woman’s dissatisfaction with herself as a feminist.
-Calling me out for not being a feminist, or not feminist enough, or in the right ways helps to justify their campaign and bolster their confidence.
+Calling me out for not being a feminist, or not feminist enough, or not in the right ways, helps to justify their campaign and bolster their confidence.
 This is typical of our age, in which Netflix activism abounds.
 The activists also claimed that me not watching Homeland suggested I was sexist, that not watching Dark was conspicuously xenophobic given I was trying to learn German, and liking True Detective (first season) betrayed me as a misogynist.
 Having a well kept beard after Handmaden’s Tale only compounded that issue.
 Not to mention that fact that the evil patriarchal figure was clearly modelled on Jordan Peterson, and everyone knew that.
 I had to ask them what Netflix was, exactly, to open them to the possibility that some people have not caught up with Netflix yet.

 4. When a man cheated on his girlfriend after his shift in the bar, I was accused of being sexist for not informing his life partner.
 I asked the GGF why she had not informed the woman herself, since she had worked there and knew the woman longer than I had.
 In fact, they had voiced there preference for his girlfriend who they knew and liked.
 Why was I the one solely responsible for defending this women’s dignity, and thus deserving of punishment for being part of the patriarchal system of the humiliation of women.
 I had only just arrived at work the day before to find some unseemly remnants of the sex that was had the night before.
 I had no inclination to do anything about it.
 I had not even seen the girlfriend since then.
 The activists never did tell the girlfriend they were so fond of.

-5. Gone Girl Feminists are uniquely suspicious of the ‘nice guys’, which means something totally different from what most would assume.
+5. Gone Girl Feminists (GGF) are uniquely suspicious of the ‘nice guys’, which means something totally different from what most would assume.
 We all know about the nice guys who are basically people pleasers.
 GGFs are exceptional in that they view all people pleasers with the same contempt.
 Again, they take after the book in this respect, which has a famously acerbic critique of the ‘cool girl’ who knows how to please men.
 However, there is another conception of ‘the nice guy’.
 This ‘nice guy’ only pretends to be the prototypical ‘nice guy’ to conquer more women.
 I was told in Berlin that some men have girlfriends just to help them sleep with other women.
 They clearly did not appreciate the irony of expounding this theory, allegedly about men like me, after being rejected for over 2 years while offering me sex, anal sex and deep throat, late at night after I had been drinking.
 Women can project whatever they want onto men.
 There are endless diatribes online professing ‘open secrets’ and the social science about different types of men.
 As a man, you cannot prove such accusations false.
 It is impossible to prove you are a nice guy and not a ‘nice guy’ to Gone Girl Feminists.

 6. The other example is when they abruptly asked me if I had slept with any black women, the context pointed to their intent to accuse me of racism. .
 A question I should never have dignified with a response in the first place, but I thought it might defend me against the accusation of being racist.
 Luckily, I could answer in the affirmative, but it was pointless.
 I challenged them because I was getting used to their line of questioning.
 I asked, “and if I hadn’t, would you take that to mean that I am racist?”.
 The regular replied, changing from English to German, and addressing my colleague, ‘ah, he hasn’t, he is just saying he has so he doesn’t sound racist’.
 The implication was that I needed to lie to hide something.
 However I was alleged to have lied, so they concluded I was probably deflecting racism.
 No matter what I said or did to show consideration, care and support, they found different reasons to suspect me.
 These two women insisted that I was ‘of that kind’ that hate German women.
 So the problem was not with them, it was not that they are not attractive, it is rather the problem was with me, I was a racist.
 Thus the very ugly feelings and violent actions which followed from their feeling of rejection were camouflaged as justified actions taken against a racist.
 I was the cruel racist and not them.